Jag Drumline Auditions

 TEAMWORK - A team player is someone who is not only willing, but eager to do what is best for the group.
 Team players embrace their role, regardless of what section they make, and they put the interests of the marching band and drumline ahead of their own.

 All audition packets links include a welcome letter with detailed information about the Jaguar Drumline, audition clinic, and helpful information as you prepare!
-If you have specific questions please feel free to contact Dr. Luis Rivera or Prof. Matt Greenwood.
+If you have specific questions please feel free to contact Mr. Matthew Greenwood or Dr. Luis Rivera.

 Each section will audition together as an entire marching percussion section on a rotating basis, trying various player combinations.
 Following that, students will be asked to sight read and play individually.
 Results will be posted at various points during the camp.
-It is highly encouraged that you prepare to audition on various instruments based on your experiences and strengths (i.e. bass drum / front ensemble or cymbals / snare drum).
+It is highly encouraged that you prepare to audition on various instruments based on your experiences and strengths (i.e. bass drum / tenors or cymbals / snare drum).
 Students are placed according to their personal strengths and NEEDS of the section.
 Be prepared to audition on multiple instruments within the section.
-If you are auditioning for the Front Ensemble, please be comfortable playing all exercises/excerpts on marimba, vibraphone, and xylophone.
 If you are asked to play something that you have not prepared, then do your best.
 The staff knows this and is more interested in seeing how quickly you learn, your musical aptitude and most importantly, your attitude towards doing it.

 Students auditioning on bass drum should prepare multiple parts (#1-5).
 Cymbal players should pick one of the split parts marked as A (above the line) and B (below the line) in the parts.
 The cymbal line performs various techniques including crashes, chokes, hi-hats, sizzles, slams, slides, zings, and taps.
 If you are unfamiliar with these, just do your best.
 We will work with you upon arrival.